Starodubenko/react-redux-weather/README.md

     Must have:
         - Extract API variable into the .env.local file;
-        - Fix buttons styles and header flex ordering for narrow screen;
         - Add sorting of soggested values;
         - Fix the slider to make possible to show fractional weather value;
         - Add checkbox to show all weather tiles;